martinberger/n-queens-with-lines/README.md

   [D].
 Instead, we use a conventional Rational data type (in Rational.java).
-The main problem of rational numbers, exploding numerator and denominator, are avoided here, since the exponential nature of (our approach to) the N-Queens-3-Line problem ensures small numerator and denominator for practically feasible N.
+The main problem of rational numbers, exploding numerator and denominator, are avoided here, since the exponential nature of (our approach to) the N-Queens-With-Lines problem ensures small numerator and denominator for practically feasible N.